 At Rosenbaum & Rosenbaum, P.C., our skilled NYC accident lawyers have been fighting for victims of subway accidents for over 40 years.
-We are here to help, so call an experienced NYC subway accident lawyer for a free consultation today.
+We are here to help, so call an experienced NYC subway accident lawyer at (212) 514-5007 or fill out our contact form for a free consultation today.

 How an Experienced NYC Subway Accident Lawyer Can Help With Your Case

 With 472 subway stations, NYC boasts the largest subway system in the world.
 In most cases, passengers reach their destination without incident and at a relatively low price.
 However, thousands of New Yorkers and visitors are injured using the subway every year.
 Some of those injuries can be serious–and some are even deadly.
 If you’ve been injured through little-to-no fault of your own, you should demand compensation from responsible parties.

 The Metropolitan Transportation Authority (MTA) is in charge of the NYC subway system.
 After an accident, they’re likely to act fast to fix any dangerous conditions that caused the accident.
 Valuable evidence could disappear–and witness memory tends to fade.

 Even if it’s clear that something else caused your injuries, it’s usually difficult to get fair compensation.
 Our NYC personal injury attorneys will do the work for you and fight to get the fair compensation you need.
 Our prior results show that we have already recovered millions in compensation.
 We’re ready to help in your case.

 At Rosenbaum & Rosenbaum, P.C., our injury lawyers will: